Zhonghe Ridge and Temples Hike

 At the end of the trail turn left and walk on the road going past OK Mart down the hill.
 The road makes a turn to the left, then take the first left after the turn.
 Walk along this road then turn left into a small parking lot.
 The trail starts up again at the parking lot.

 From the parking lot the trail climbs steeply, goes past a fence, and keeps climbing to a wide clearing.
 At the clearing there is a knife-edge rock that you can climb onto for good views.

-Fude Temple is easily one of the busiest temples in Taipei, with crowds that rival Longshan or Xingtian Temples.
+Fude Temple is one of the top three busiest temples in the Taipei area with crowds that rival Longshan or Xingtian Temples.
 There are good views of Zhonghe from the temple, and you can watch the line of cars and buses slowly snaking their way up the steep hairpin road that leads to the temple.
 The temple itself is very colorful and smoky, with tables full of food offerings and people praying for good luck.
 Around the back there will likely be a long line of people queuing to make offerings to several small shrines behind the temple.

 From the temple return back up the wooden steps to the fork where you turned off.
 Follow the trail downwards, merging with another trail, and leading past a shack.
 From here keep following the wide dirt trail.
 You’ll also notice that the trail has gotten a lot busier as a lot of people hike up the temple.
 The trail leads to a wide dirt clearing with a couple of benches and a trail junction.
 Take the left fork here.

 After the fork keep following the wide dirt trail to another small peak.
 Go down from the peak and the trail will lead past shacks (and likely stray dogs).
 Continuing onwards along the ridge from the shacks the trail lead next leads to a Burmese pagoda, built by Zhonghe’s large Burmese community.

 Fork left at the steps leading up the pagoda.
 The trail will lead past some garden plots, becoming a paved trail and bringing you to a playground.